TortoiseGit/TortoiseGit/Languages/README.txt

 https://github.com/gitster/git/tree/master/po

-When translating on transifex.com there you might see red symbols in the original text such as "⇥", "⏎", "↩" (you need an UTF-8 aware editor to see the the three different symbols here).
-DO NOT COPY these into the translated text as this might break certain semantics. "⇥" means that a tabulator is needed at that position. "⏎" and "↩" indicate that a new line should be inserted there.
+When translating on transifex.com there you might see red symbols in the original text such as "⇥", "⏎", "↩" and "»" (you need an UTF-8 aware editor to see the the three different symbols here).
+DO NOT COPY these into the translated text as this might break certain semantics. "»" and "⇥" mean that a tabulator is needed at that position. "⏎" and "↩" indicate that a new line should be inserted there.
 For "⏎" just press enter, "↩" needs special attention as well as the tabulator character.
 ATTENTION: Right now there is a bug on transifex so that the tabulator character and the "↩" new line character cannot be inserted using the keyboard.
 Workaround: Click on "Copy source string" and then carefully